zshamrock/vmx/README.md

 All the control files `commands`, `defaults`, `hosts`, etc. are looking for in the `$VMX_HOME` directory if defined, otherwise in directory `$HOME/.vmx` (so for unix like systems it would be enough to put them in the `~/.vmx`).

+## Profiles

+`vmx` supports profiles, similar to the `aws` CLI from Amazon.
+So you can pass either `-p` or `--profile` to specify which profile to use.
+If not specified, it will also check for the value of the env var `$VMX_DEFAULT_PROFILE`.

+If any of those set that profile will be used, otherwise the "default" one.

+What profile really means, is that the configuration files will be read from `$VMX_HOME/<profile>`, instead of `$VMX_HOME`.

 ## Commands